*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 – When you’re here in Barcelona, stay away from the protest crowds.
 The overwhelming majority of demonstrations have been peaceful.
 But there is a small group that has incited violence, burning trash bins, and throwing bottles and other items.
 I have NOT heard of any tourists getting harmed.
 And it’s probably because they avoided the area.

 – Demonstrations have also caused disruptions to public transport: airports, trains, metro, and buses.
 Two major groups, the CDR, and the movement Tsunami Democratic organize these protests.
-For real-time information about demonstrations and roadblocks, go the CDR account on Twitter and Tsunami Democratic account on Telegram to see what they’re planning.
+For real-time information about demonstrations and roadblocks, go to the CDR account on Twitter and Tsunami Democratic account on Telegram to see what they’re planning.

 – Also, check these other Twitter accounts reporting relevant information if you’re here in Barcelona, and you start hearing about protests.
 They were updated very well during the October demonstrations: Protecció Civil for general citizen safety, AENA for airport news, TMB for metro, and Guardia Urbana for disrupted traffic on Barcelona streets.